18 Important Health Benefits Of Beetroot + Nutrition Facts

 - Remove the stock sachet.
 Transfer the beef to a bowl and pull the meat off the bones.
 Chop the meat into bite-sized pieces and set them aside.
 Strain the stock into a clean and heatproof container, all the while pressing on the vegetables to obtain maximum flavor.
 You can then discard the vegetables.

-- Now, to make the soup, cook the beets and carrots in the beef stock.
+- To make the soup, cook the beets and carrots in the beef stock.
 Cook for about 45 minutes or until tender.
 Remove from broth, let it cool and then shred it coarsely.
 Set aside.

 - As the beets and carrots cool, you can add cabbage, onion, and potatoes to the broth.
 Bring it to a boil and simmer for 20 minutes (covered) or until tender.
 Add beets and carrots and tomato paste and salt and pepper to taste.